- UCAS Code: H304

 You may also choose elective modules, developing areas such as language skills or business management.

-In fourth-year, students begin operating as professional engineers, working closely with academic staff as mentors.
+In your final years of study, you'll begin operating as a professional engineer, working closely with academic staff as mentors.
 You'll also complete an individual and group project, which are mandatory for professional accreditation.
-In addition to the projects, you'll take classes in relevant core areas.

 A high proportion of our students participate in activities such as the Outdoor Management Skills course at Outward Bound Scotland, Formula Student, the national competition to build a formula student racing car, (at which Strathclyde is the top-performing Scottish university), the British Model Flying Association’s University Challenge, and ‘Gala,’ the annual employers’ networking dinner.